dialpad/dialtone-vue/.github/CONTRIBUTING.md

 It is recommended that you are familiar with [Dialtone](https://github.com/dialpad/dialtone/tree/staging) as well as it's [contribution guide](https://github.com/dialpad/dialtone/blob/staging/.github/CONTRIBUTING.md) before you contribute to Dialtone Vue.

-Dialtone is a peerDependency of Dialtone Vue.
+Dialtone is a peer dependency of Dialtone Vue.

 ### What Is a Contribution?